-Thousands of visitors are expected to attend the London 2012 Paralympic Games this summer.
+Thousands of visitors are expected to attend the London 2012 Olympic Games this summer.
 If you are planning to attend as a group, it’s important you plan ahead to ensure your group has a fantastic Games experience.

 Tips for travelling as a group

 – Using a coach service may be a good option, as coaches are able to drop off and pick up at London 2012 venues, without passengers needing to interchange in central London.
-Please check with your coach operator that they have pre-booked a slot to pick up, drop off and pick up as there is nowhere for coaches to park around venues.
-If you need assistance, call 0844 921 2012.

 – It might be difficult to get your group into one train carriage or on one bus.
 Make sure all members of your group have their own ticket, a map, know where they are going, and where to meet if you get separated.
 Help and advice is on hand at London rail stations – look out for people wearing a magenta uniform.

 – Avoid arranging to meet at the entrance or exit to National Rail or London Underground stations, as these will be very busy.

 – Depending on which transport option you're using and on the size of the group, you may need to need to notify the operator in advance.